MailTape/MailTape-v1/_posts/2017-10-08-maud-geffray.md

 # MailTape's selection

 ## Maud Geffray — Polaar
-_Louise_ : **"**This is the opening track of the eponym album of Maud Geffray.
-With this song, I feel like I can acheive anything.
-There's is something very cinematographic in it — as the rest of the LP.
-It blows me away... to another world.**"**
+_Louise_ : **"**This is the opening track from Maud Geffray's debut album.
+With this song I feel like I can achieve anything.
+There’s something very cinematic in it, just as the rest of the LP.
+It blows me away to another world.**"**

 ## Helena Hauff — Gift
-_Louise_ : **"**This Helena Hauff track is perfect to start up the day!
-Some good synths and rythmn to kick your butt and boost your energy.
+_Louise_ : **"**This Helena Hauff track is perfect to start the day!
+Some good synths and rhythm to kick your butt and boost your energy.
 It builds up in an amazing way!**"**

 ## Gang Sign — Prequel
-_Louise_ : **"**As always when working on MailTape, I've been lost on Soundcloud.
-This track appears like it's gonna be a pop song at the beginning... but there's this fast synth that comes in and turn it into something more electronic.
-I love how this track evolves in something I didn't see coming.**"**
+_Louise_ : **"**As always when working on MailTape, I’ve been lost in Soundcloud.
+This track appears as if it’s gonna be a pop song at the beginning… but there’s this fast synth that comes in and turns it into something more electronic.
+I love how this track evolves in a way I didn’t see coming.**"**

 ## Hiroshi Yoshimura (吉村弘) — Dance PM
 _Louise_ : **"**I felt like I had to have something really smooth to close this tape.
-I was amazed when I found this japanese 80's song from Hiroshi Yoshimura.
-Couldn't find a better track to end this tape.
+I was amazed when I found this Japanese 80’s song from Hiroshi Yoshimura.
+I couldn’t find a better track to end this tape.
 Ambient at its best!**"**

 <p id="outroduction">That's all folks!
 Hope you enjoyed listening to this episode and a huge thanks to [Maud Geffray](https://www.facebook.com/maudgeffray75/) for being our guest!
 Also, amazing artwork is from [Camille Célestin](http://bravocamo.studio/), thank you for this wonderful illustration!</p>